markjprice/cs13net9/docs/errata/errata.md

 In Step 3, I wrote, "In `Program.cs`, before the call to `Build`, in the section for configuring services, register the hybrid cache service..."

-Unfortunately, even after the release of .NET 9 on November 12, 2024, the `Microsoft.Extensions.Caching.Hybrid` package is still in preview, and the `AddHybridCache` method call causes a compiler warning.
-Until the package is released as GA, you will need to surround the call with a temporary warning suppression, as shown in the following code:
+Unfortunately, even after the release of .NET 9 on November 12, 2024, the `Microsoft.Extensions.Caching.Hybrid` package was still in preview, and the `AddHybridCache` method call caused a compiler warning.
+Until the package was [released as GA on March 11, 2025](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Hybrid/9.3.0), you had to surround the call with a temporary warning suppression, as shown in the following code:
 ```cs
 #pragma warning disable EXTEXP0018 // Type is for evaluation purposes only and is subject to change or removal in future updates.
 Suppress this diagnostic to proceed.
 builder.Services.AddHybridCache(options =>